 Any person who, without lawful authority, seizes, confines, inveigles, decoys, kidnaps, abducts, or carries away another, with intent, either:

 1. To cause such other person to be confined or imprisoned in this state against the will of the other person; or

 2. To cause such other person to be sent out of this state against the will of the other person; or

 3. To cause such person to be sold as a slave, or in any way held to service against the will of such person,

 shall be guilty of a felony punishable by imprisonment in the custody of the Department of Corrections for a term not exceeding twenty (20) years.

-Under Oklahoma law, consent is not a defense to kidnapping if a victim is 12 years old or younger or if a jury finds that such consent was obtained by threat or duress.
+Under state law, consent is not a defense to kidnapping if a victim is 12 years old or younger or if a jury finds that such consent was obtained by threat or duress.